aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 ﻿---
-title: Find and Replace – Aspose.Words for .NET
+title: Find and Replace in C#
 articleTitle: Find and Replace
 linktitle: Find and Replace
 type: docs